graphicnapkin/chess/README.md

 - Play against an AI or a friend in multiplayer mode.
 - AI difficulty level can be adjusted.
-- Undo previous moves.
+- Undo previous moves (in AI mode).
 - Live update of captured pieces.
 - Visual feedback for available piece moves.
-- Hosted games with unique IDs.
+- Hosted games with unique IDs (in Multiplayer mode).

 ## Installation